jgraving/jgraving.github.io/_pages/about.md

 ## 🐦 **Automated Barcode Tracking in Birds**
+This system uses barcode-equipped backpacks to enable automated, individual-level tracking of birds for behavioral research.
-Helped build a low-cost system for tracking individual zebra finches using backpack-mounted barcodes.
-The pipeline enables automated identification, position, and orientation tracking — supporting long-term, fine-scale studies of behavior and social networks.
+As part of a collaborative project, I helped design and implement the computer vision pipeline used to detect and track barcoded zebra finches.
+The system provides continuous identity, position, and orientation data, supporting long-term studies of behavior and social networks at high resolution.

 ### 🔗 **Links**
 [Publication](https://doi.org/10.1111/2041-210X.13005)